nazghulgda/Programming-Crash-Course/PREP_SOFTWARE.md

 including installation and basic information about each of them.

 1. ### IDE (Integrated Development Environment) - PyCharm
+IDE it is you program to work with code.
+As usual, there's many different IDEs available.
+If you wish, you can test all of them, and then decide which one suits you.
+Here I will show you PyCharm, you can download it *[jak się nazywa ta apka do instalacji softu w ubuntu??]*

 2. ### GIT - version control system